tianxiongbb/bed2_summary/README.md

 1. -c control sample name with directory.
 Use without -t will only give out plots for control sample. eg: path_to_piPipes_result/sample_name_control
 2. -o output directory.
 All the output files will be in this folder including bucket plots and summary. eg: results/piPipes/bed2_summary/
 3. -g genome used. default: dm3
-4. -n normalization method.
+4. -n normalization method. default: miRNA
     miRNA: normalized to reads per million mapped miRNA reads
     uniq: normalized to reads per million mapped reads exclude miRNA and rRNA reads
 5. -t treatment sample name with directory.
 If set, *bed2_summary* can make comparison between control and treatment
-6. -G whether doing analysis genes. default: not analyze
+6. -G how deep you want to analysis genes. default: 1
+    0) not analysis
+    1) get normalized srna reads number and species for each gene
-    analysis for genes may take about 2 hour if 11 CPU is set and the figure pdf for genes is very large.
+    2) also get buckets for each genes.
+It may takes more than 2 hour and the buckets pdf size may be more than 200M
 7. -p CPU numbers used in *bed2_summary*

 tips: